bearded-giant/bearded-giant/README.md

 ### The Philosophy

 I have been building backend systems for 25+ years.
-My professional work (Distributed Systems, Auth, Scale) happens in private repositories.
+My professional work (agentic workflows, analytics and distributed systems, and auth/security) happens in private repositories.
+Is what it is.

 My public GitHub is more akin to my workbench.
-It is where I build the tooling, frameworks, and automation that allow me to manage that complexity.
+It is where I build much of tooling, frameworks, and automation that allow me to manage that complexity.
 My personal focus is on **Developer Experience**: if a workflow has friction, I script it away.
 I never want to repeat myself for daily actions...I'm lazy in a good way I guess.

 ### The Workflows